-You may love your job on paper, but in reality something is dragging you down.
+Maybe you love your job on paper, but in reality something is dragging you down.
 And that something is the person in the cubicle a few feet from your own.
 Most job descriptions don't account for the amount time we devote to workplace dynamics—whether that means withstanding foul lunch odors emanating from the office microwave or worrying about your boss's overuse of exclamation points in an email.
-But those are just minor issues compared to the advent of a toxic coworker.
+But those are just minor issues compared to the burden a toxic coworker.

 You know when one is in your midst—they slow down your progress, put a damper on your positive approach to a project or just make you feel like you need to watch your back 24/7.